ggory15/DWM1001_Firmware_Localization/README.md

 The major changes from these original sources are:
 * Write example code for localization with trianulation.
-* Change many lines to build it on Zephyr RTOS 2.5.
-* Make GUI with our custum BLE communication.
+* Make GUI with our custum UART communication.

 If you wanna more insight about DWM firmware, you should visit above repositories.
 Then, you can find other examples.